decentraland/old-documentation/_posts/wearables/2022-04-05-linked-wearables.md

 ![]({{ site.baseurl }}/images/media/linkedw-proposal.png)

-After the DAO has approved the proposal, a set of Third Party managers will be set to operate with the all of the Linked Wearables features.
+After the DAO has approved the proposal, a group of Third Party managers will be assigned to operate with all of the Linked Wearables features.

 ## Creating a Linked Wearable Collection